 Legal and Technical Considerations

-- Copyright Licensing: Most funeral homes and crematoriums hold licenses (like ASCAP, BMI, or PRS) that cover the public performance of copyrighted music.
-However, if you are holding a service in a private garden or an unconventional "DIY" venue, you must ensure the venue is covered to avoid legal complications.
+- Copyright Licensing: Most established funeral homes and crematoriums in the U.S. hold public-performance licenses (typically through ASCAP, BMI, or SESAC) that cover playing copyrighted music during a service.
+If you are holding a service at a private home or an unconventional DIY venue, ask the funeral provider whether their license extends there, or keep music to recordings you own and play privately, to avoid licensing complications.

-- Audio Quality: Never rely on a phone speaker or a low-quality YouTube rip.
-Use high-bitrate MP3 files or high-quality streaming services.
+- Audio Quality: Never rely on a phone speaker or a low-quality online rip.
+Use high-bitrate audio files or a paid streaming service.

-- Venue Compatibility: Ensure you know the venue’s sound system requirements.
-Do they need a CD, a USB, or a link to a playlist?
+- Venue Compatibility: Confirm the venue's sound system requirements ahead of time.
+Do they need a CD, a USB drive, or a streaming link?
 Always test the audio at least 24 hours before the service.

 Common Mistakes to Avoid